rashmijayasekara/rashmijayasekara/README.md

 Four things I'm deliberately getting uncomfortable with:

-**Shipping infrastructure** — real pipelines, rollbacks, backup procedures, Kubernetes.
+**Shipping infrastructure** real pipelines, rollbacks, backup procedures, Kubernetes.
 Moving from "it works on my machine" to "it works, full stop."

-**AI that earns its place** — RAG, agents, context engineering.
-Not the tutorial kind — wiring it into something real.
+**AI that earns its place** RAG, agents, context engineering.
+Not the tutorial kind, wiring it into something real.
 Figuring out where the hype ends and the hard problems begin.

-**Depth over breadth** — digging into the internals of what I already use, not just using it.
+**Depth over breadth** digging into the internals of what I already use, not just using it.
 The frameworks, the runtimes, the latest changes.

-**Automation testing** — picking it up properly, so confidence in a deploy isn't just vibes.
+**Automation testing** picking it up properly, so confidence in a deploy isn't just vibes.

 ---